Please enable JavaScript to view this site.

 add_relations_bt

-Opens the Table link properties window where you can add new table relations.
+Opens the New relationship dialog where you can add new table relations.

 create_sql_script_bt